newrelic/release-toolkit/README.md

 #### Automatically detected GitHub repository

-When the dependency does not match any entry in the dictionary file but it does match GitHub repositories (`github.com/<org>/<repo>`), the changelog link is automatically rendered using `https://github.com/<org>/<repo>/releases/tag/<new-version>`.
+When the dependency does not match any entry in the dictionary file, but it does match GitHub repositories (`github.com/<org>/<repo>`), the changelog link is automatically rendered using `https://github.com/<org>/<repo>/releases/tag/<new-version>`.

 After rendering, the release toolkit checks if the changelog link is valid by performing a HTTP request, so only valid